Shared 1 year ago • Featured Tip

 Mithya Vihara (Improper Lifestyle)

-An irregular lifestyle disrupts the digestive process and creates imbalance in the doshas.
+An irregular lifestyle disrupts the digestive process and creates an imbalance in the doshas.

 Adrista Hetu (Unknown Cause)